xenaritu/Personalisation/README.md

 * Math: Provides access to basic mathematical functions
 * Operator: Set of efficient functions corresonding to intristic operators of python

-## File descriptions
-* Data Exploration and model based recommendor.ipynb :

-* MovieLens Neighborhood Based.ipynb:
-Considers the Memory based approach of item based collaborative filtering highlighting the similarity functions of Pearson Correlation and Cosine Similiarity with an implementation of GraphLab that provides an interactive view of the model with the smaller RMSE.
-Understanding the limitations of scaling this, the file begins to explore ranking factorization that focuses on features and tuning the ranking regularization parameter.
-The latter half is an exploration of a model based approach which is then explored in a deep dive in a separate notebook.

-* Model.py :

 ## Approach
 We follow a step by step approach to build this recommendation system:
 1. Data cleaning and exploration